Code-Institute-Submissions/https-github.com-MSierag-spincycle/README.md

 ### Testing User Stories from User Experience (UX) Section

+All screenshots for the user stories can be found [here](https://github.com/MSierag/spincycle/tree/main/media/screenshots)

 -   #### Owner Goals
     1. As an owner, I want to allow unregistered visitors to shop.
         1. The website allows all users (registered or unregistered) to view items, select them for purchase and complete a purchase without the need to create a profile or login.